-This buffalo plaid Christmas wreath is quick and easy to make.
-It’s the perfect blend of traditional and modern and I liked it so much, I also made a mini wreath Christmas ornament.
+This DIY buffalo plaid Christmas wreath is quick and easy to make and the perfect blend of traditional and modern.

-In this post, I’m sharing the whole start to finish process for making this wreath here, including how to make the basic buffalo plaid wreath.
+In this post, I’m sharing the whole start-to-finish process for making this wreath.
 If you already made the original version I shared previously, you can probably skip the tutorial.
 All you really need to do is remove your fall flowers and add some Christmasy ones.
 For everyone else, I’ve got all the details for you.

 This post contains affiliate links which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more.
 Click here to see my full disclosure policy